 The codes and conventions of visual images must be taught so that students understand how metalanguage is used to deconstruct visual images.
 The photographs should be analysed using a visual grammar which includes subject, object, setting, colour, perspective, framing or social distance, lighting, use of action, and use of angle, symbols, signs and repetition.
 Photographs of people can be further deconstructed by using the following framework:

-Carefully observe the image of the shopkeeper in the doorway of the Grocery store on the corner of Bourke and Fitzroy streets in Surry Hills in 1934 and complete the table on codes and conventions on that photograph.
+Carefully observe the image of the shopkeeper in the doorway of the grocery store on the corner of Riley and Fitzroy Streets (Surry Hills, 1934) and complete the table on codes and conventions on that photograph.

 There are numerous original photographs of Sydney from this period, many of which can be found at Dictionary of Sydney.